Print

 • Ingredient Notes:

 • Beer: Even if you don’t love the flavor of beer or you’re not typically a beer drinker (I am not!), a beer brine adds rich, earthy flavor to chicken that’s pretty hard to beat.
 I’ve tested these grilled wings using all kinds of beer.
-Any beer works well, but for the best results, use a big &/or hoppy beer such as an IPA, porter, or stout.
-If you’d prefer not to use beer, buttermilk is an awesome alternative – it makes the chicken extra juicy & tender.
+Any beer works well, but for the best results, use a big and/or hoppy beer such as an IPA, porter, or stout.
+If you’d prefer not to use beer, buttermilk is an awesome alternative – it makes the chicken extra juicy and tender.
 If you do not have buttermilk on hand, you can quickly DIY it by adding 1 tablespoon vinegar or lemon juice to 1 cup of milk.
 You’ll need 2 cups of buttermilk for this grilled chicken wing brine.

-• Go-to grilled chicken wing dip – herby yogurt ranch: To a small bowl, add 1/2 cup plain Greek yogurt (whole milk or 2% is best), 1 finely chopped clove of garlic, 3-4 tablespoons finely chopped chives or green onions, 2 tablespoons finely chopped fresh dill, 2 teaspoons apple cider vinegar, & 1/2 teaspoon kosher salt.
+• Go-to grilled chicken wing dip – herby yogurt ranch: To a small bowl, add 1/2 cup plain Greek yogurt (whole milk or 2% is best), 1 finely chopped clove of garlic, 3-4 tablespoons finely chopped chives or green onions, 2 tablespoons finely chopped fresh dill, 2 teaspoons apple cider vinegar, and 1/2 teaspoon kosher salt.
 Mix to combine well, drizzling in a few tablespoons of water as needed to reach desired consistency.

 • 10-Minute Meal Prep: Nearly all of the active prep work for these grilled chicken wings come from brining the wings.
 Up to 3 days before you’d like to grill the wings, brine the chicken wings in beer according to Step 1 of Recipe Directions, above.
 At dinnertime, all you have to do is fire up the grill – easy! (<10 minutes active prep)